open-telemetry/opamp-spec/opentelemetry-guidelines.md

 ## Identifying Attributes

-Language instrumentation agents SHOULD copy all attributes from the OpenTelemetry SDK `Resource` into `AgentDescription.identifying_attributes`.
+Language instrumentation agents MUST copy the following OpenTelemetry SDK `Resource` attributes into `AgentDescription.identifying_attributes`:

+- `service.name`
+- `service.instance.id`
+- `service.namespace.name`, if present

-Additional identifying attributes MAY be included if they are needed to uniquely identify the agent in the deployment environment.
+These identifying attributes MUST match the values that the agent uses in the Resource of its own telemetry.

 ## Non-identifying Attributes

-Language instrumentation agents SHOULD leave `AgentDescription.non_identifying_attributes` empty.
+Language instrumentation agents SHOULD copy all other OpenTelemetry SDK `Resource` attributes into `AgentDescription.non_identifying_attributes`, excluding those added to the identifying attributes (above).

 ## Rationale

-For language instrumentation agents, the OpenTelemetry SDK `Resource` already defines the identity of the telemetry source.
-Reusing those attributes in OpAMP keeps the agent identity aligned with the identity used by the telemetry that the agent produces.
+For language instrumentation agents, the `service.*` attributes listed above define the identity that OpAMP uses to associate an agent with its telemetry.
+Copying the remaining Resource attributes into `AgentDescription.non_identifying_attributes` preserves useful descriptive context without expanding the agent identity beyond those service attributes.